KanuX-14/freecraft/README.md

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.

+## Packaging

+Game packaging is now available as a utility tool.<br>
+Using `bash package-game.sh` will create a small compressed archive of the `master` branch.
+Useful for creating a release.

 ## Compatibility

 The FreeCraft GitHub `master` `HEAD` is generally compatible with the GitHub `master` `HEAD` of the FreeCraft Engine.